google/gson/Troubleshooting.md

 **Reason:** You used `GsonBuilder.excludeFieldsWithModifiers` to overwrite the default excluded modifiers

 **Solution:** When calling `GsonBuilder.excludeFieldsWithModifiers` you overwrite the default excluded modifiers.
 Therefore, you have to explicitly exclude `static` fields if desired.
-This can be done by adding `Modifier.STATIC` as additional argument.
+This can be done by adding `Modifier.STATIC` as additional argument to the `excludeFieldsWithModifiers` call.

 ## <a id="no-such-method-error"></a> `NoSuchMethodError` when calling Gson methods